ZhangHanDong/The-Rust-Way-of-Programming/src/Preface.md

 Since C can be geared towards beginner programmers, so can Rust.

-> Welcome friends to correct errors, including content cognition and English grammar word description errors and so on.

 ## Content Structure (Draft)

 - Part I: Concept
 - Part II: Practical
 - Part III: Safety && Security
 - Part IV: Appendices